 Every year, HUD requires each CoC to review the performance of homelessness projects within that CoC's region, and to use their performance to rank those projects in order of their funding priority.
-Projects that are eligible for funding and that rank near the top of the list or in the middle of the list (known as "Tier 1") will receive federal funding unless the government shuts down.
+Projects that are eligible for funding and that rank near the top of the list or in the middle of the list (known as "Tier 1") will receive federal funding unless the government shuts downor the project is deemed legally ineligible by HUD.
 Projects that are near the bottom of the list (known as "Tier 2") may or may not receive funding, depending on the exact size of the Congressional budget and on how the CoC as a whole performs relative to other CoCs in the national competition.
 Projects that are excluded from the list altogether will not receive federal funding.